lorenzorossiunicam/ConsistencyChecking/README.md

+#How-To

-This is a very pleriminary veresion of the consistency checking tool.
-It allow to check consistency guidelines in the two bpmn models provided in the folder.
+This is a pleriminary veresion of the consistency checking tool.
+It allow to check consistency guidelines in a multi-layer BPMN Collaboration.
+Running the executable jar a simple user interface allows to load the bpmn files of each layer.
+Please note that each sub-process in each layer have to be specified by a bpmn file.

-Running the executable jar a txt file containing the check result will be created.
+As example, please use the bpmn file provided in the folder.